IKIM-Essen/uncovar/README.md

 ### Step 2: Configure workflow

 Configure the workflow according to your needs via editing the files under `config`.
+Adjust `config.yaml` to configure the workflow execution, and `pep/samples.csv` to specify your sample setup.

-### Step 3: Passing data to the workflow
+#### Passing NGS samples
 It is recommended to use the following structure to organize the data:

     ├── archive